Paw Patrol: The Movie: Television broadcasts

-PAW Patrol: The Movie aired on Nickelodeon US on November 18, 2022.
-Following its debut, PAW Patrol: The Movie encored on the following Saturday (Nov.
-19) and Sunday (Nov.
-20).
+Paw Patrol: The Movie aired on Nickelodeon on November 18, 2022.
+Following its debut, Paw Patrol: The Movie encored on the following Saturday (November 19) and Sunday (November 20).

 Reception

 Box office

-PAW Patrol: The Movie grossed $40.1 million in the United States and Canada, and $104.2 million in other territories, for a worldwide total of $144.3 million.
+Paw Patrol: The Movie grossed $40.1 million in the United States and Canada, and $111.3 million in other territories, for a worldwide total of $151.4 million.

-In the United States and Canada, PAW Patrol: The Movie was released alongside Reminiscence, The Night House, and The Protégé as well as the limited release of Flag Day and was initially projected to gross around $7–9 million from 3,184 theaters in its opening weekend.
+In the United States and Canada, Paw Patrol: The Movie was released alongside Reminiscence, The Night House, and The Protégé as well as the limited release of Flag Day and was initially projected to gross around $7–9 million from 3,184 theaters in its opening weekend.
 After making $4.5 million on its first day, estimates were increased to $12–14 million.
 It went on to debut to $13 million, finishing second behind holdover Free Guy; 88% of the audience was made up of families, 63% being under the age of 25.
 The opening was noteworthy because Regal Cinemas, the second-largest chain in the U.S., refused to carry the film due to its day-and-date release.
 The film fell 50% in its second weekend to $6.6 million, finishing in third.
 It then made $4 million in its third weekend, declining 40% and finishing in fifth place.

-Worldwide, PAW Patrol: The Movie debuted in six markets, making $5.8 million in its first weekend, including a $2.3 million opening in France and a $3.2 million opening in the United Kingdom.
+Worldwide, Paw Patrol: The Movie premiered in six markets, making $5.8 million in its first weekend, including a $2.3 million opening in France and a $3.2 million opening in the United Kingdom.
 In its second weekend, the film made $12.8 million in 39 markets; the top countries were Germany ($2.6 million), the Netherlands ($1.1 million), Mexico ($864,000), France, and the United Kingdom.
 It also had a South Korean opening in a mere 240 theaters, a decision by the Korea Theater Association to release local titles instead.
 In its third, the film was screened in 46 markets and grossed $10.3 million, which included #1 openings in Spain, Argentina, and Chile.